Binsted: History

-Geography and demographics
+Geography

 Binsted is located in the eastern central part of Hampshire, South East England and is 4.1 miles east of Alton, its nearest town.
-The parish is one of the largest in North East Hampshire and covers an area of around 7000 acres, extending from the edge of Alton to the Surrey border in the east.
+The parish is one of the largest in north-east Hampshire and covers an area of around 7000 acres, extending from the edge of Alton to the Surrey border in the east.
 It also includes the entirety of the Alice Holt Forest.
 The landscape is dominated by farms and woodland such as Binsted Farm, Wheatley Copse and Sparkfield Wood.
-The parish contains two hamlets; Wyck and Wheatley, and two villages; Bucks Horn Oak and Holt Pound.
+The parish contains the hamlets Wyck, Wheatley, and South Hay, and two villages; Bucks Horn Oak and Holt Pound.
 The River Wey forms the parish's northern boundary.
-According to the 2011 census, the parish of Binsted had a population of 1,817 people.
-In addition, there are 711 households in the parish with an average size of 2.56 people.